reubengreen73/gem5_riscv_protmem/README.md

 the return address, and a value to designate which operation to perform.
 The program would then enter lock mode, and proceed to do its work.
 Whenever the program has data to encrypt or decrypt, it would set up the registers according to the convention, and then jump to the encryption/decryption routine using `enterprot`.
 The routine would perform the requested operation before returning using `exitprot`.

+Note that it will be necessary to have a mechanism to permanently exit from lock mode via the designated code path, to allow orderly exit from the program without Protmem protections getting in the way.
+Returning to the example of protecting a cryptographic key, the encryption/decryption routine could recognise a third operation request besides encryption and decryption, which would cause the routine to zero out the cryptographic key and set the Protmem Data 2 register to give the PMS a length of 0, before jumping to the return address via a normal jump instruction to preserve unlock mode.

 For an example of a simple usage of Protmem, see the file `workspace/demo-program/protmem-demo.c`.